peterkeen/homelab/README.md

 Other DNS records are handled with dnscontrol in the `dns/` directory.

-### Secrets
+## Secrets

+The `one_password` hook handles setting up secrets.
 Secrets are stored in a hard-coded 1Password vault as secure notes.
 Each note has one or more plain text or password fields representing environment variables, where the field name is the variable name and the value is the variable value.

 Secrets are made available to stacks via the `x-op-item` compose extension, which consists of an array of 1Password item UUIDs in the hard-coded secrets vault.
 When generating the deployable package for each server the system will merge all of the items for every service together in list order and write their obfuscated references to a `.env` file alongside the stack's compose file.